Austin-Devops/austin-devops/CODE_OF_CONDUCT.md

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of the event staff immediately.
 You may directly address the situation, as well, if you feel comfortable doing so, but event staff are here to address any and all situations falling under this code of conduct.
 Event staff can be identified as they'll be wearing branded clothing, badges, or otherwise will identify themselves clearly at smaller events.

-Conference staff will be happy to help participants contact hotel/venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the conference.
+Event staff will be happy to help participants contact venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the event.
 We value your attendance.

 We expect participants to follow these rules at conference and workshop venues and conference-related social events.